Sarah Baartman: Exhibition in France

-Death and aftermath
+Death

-Baartman died on 29 December 1815 around age 26, of an undetermined inflammatory ailment, possibly smallpox, while other sources suggest she contracted syphilis, or pneumonia.
-Cuvier conducted a dissection but no autopsy to inquire into the reasons for Baartman's death.

-The French anatomist Henri Marie Ducrotay de Blainville published notes on the dissection in 1816, which were republished by Georges Cuvier in the Memoires du Museum d'Histoire Naturelle in 1817.
-Cuvier, who had met Baartman, notes in his monograph that its subject was an intelligent woman with an excellent memory, particularly for faces.
-In addition to her native tongue, she spoke fluent Dutch, passable English, and a smattering of French.
-He describes her shoulders and back as "graceful", arms "slender", hands and feet as "charming" and "pretty".
-He adds she was adept at playing the Jew's harp, could dance according to the traditions of her country, and had a lively personality.
-Despite this, Cuvier interpreted her remains as evidencing ape-like traits.
-He thought her small ears were similar to those of an orangutan and also compared her vivacity, when alive, to the quickness of a monkey.
-He was part of a movement of scientists who sought to identify and study differences between human races, with the aim of theorising a racial hierarchy.
+Not much is known about Sara’s life between 1811 and 1813.
+In 1814, she was taken to Paris by Hendrik Cezar and sold to an animal trainer.
+She gained the attention of French savants, including Georges Cuvier, who arranged for her to be examined at the Jardin du Roi in March 1815.
+Sara Baartman died on 1 January 1816, at the probable age of 26.
+Georges Cuvier made a plaster cast of her body, removed her skeleton, and extracted her brain and genitals, which he pickled and displayed in bottles at the Musée de l’Homme in Paris.

-Display of remains
+Display of remains after death

 Saint-Hilaire applied on behalf of the Muséum d'Histoire Naturelle to retain her remains (Cuvier had preserved her brain, genitalia and skeleton), on the grounds that it was of a singular specimen of humanity and therefore of special scientific interest.
-The application was approved and Baartman's skeleton and body cast were displayed in Muséum d'histoire naturelle d’Angers.
+The application was approved and Baartman's skeleton and body cast were displayed in Muséum d'histoire naturelle d'Angers.
 Her skull was stolen in 1827 but returned a few months later.
-The restored skeleton and skull continued to arouse the interest of visitors until the remains were moved to the Musée de l'Homme, when it was founded in 1937, and continued up until the late 1970s.
-Her body cast and skeleton stood side by side and faced away from the viewer which emphasised her steatopygia (accumulation of fat on the buttocks) while reinforcing that aspect as the primary interest of her body.
+The restored skeleton and skull continued to arouse the interest of visitors until the remains were moved to the Musée de l'Homme when it was founded in 1937 and remained on display until the mid-1970s.
+Her body cast and skeleton stood side by side and faced away from the viewer, emphasising her steatopygia (accumulation of fat on the buttocks) while reinforcing that aspect as the primary interest of her body.
 The Baartman exhibit proved popular until it elicited complaints for being a degrading representation of women.
 The skeleton was removed in 1974, and the body cast in 1976.